Pumpkin and Rice Soup

 Bring just to a simmer and cook until squash is completely tender throughout, about 15 minutes.
 Note that the time it takes will differ between different squash/pumpkin varietals.
 Remove from heat and puree with a hand blender until smooth, and add the ginger juice.
 If you like an even thinner soup, add a bit more water at this point, then stir in more salt to taste, about 2 teaspoons.

-Serve over a big scoop of brown rice with a dollop of yogurt, some pepitas, a drizzle of lemon ginger rosemary butter (and pulp).
+Serve over a big scoop of brown rice with lots of toasted pumpkin seeds (or pepitas), a dollop of yogurt, a drizzle of lemon ginger rosemary butter (and pulp).

 *Lemon Ginger Rosemary Butter: Melt 1/4 cup / 2 oz unsalted butter in a small saucepan over medium heat, long enough to let the butter start to brown a bit.
 Remove from heat and immediately stir in leaves from a 4-inch sprig of rosemary, zest of one lemon, I teaspoon grated ginger, and a good pinch of salt.
 Stir well and let sit for 5 minutes or so.
 Strain the butter, and reserve the pulp to serve separately.